-Any IRS designated non-profit, public, or government agency that serves the City of Racine, WI.
-Must have a Federal Tax ID number.
-Additional requirements are stated below and based on the funds, for which an agency applies.
+At this time, the City of Racine is only considering internal applications from City of Racine departments.
+Additional requirements are stated below and based on the funds, for which an applicant applies.

 REPORTING REQUIREMENTS

 In accordance with 24 CFR 570.503 (b)(2), the applicant will be required to submit Quarterly Progress Reports and maintain these records for six (6) years after the term of the agreement.
 In addition, the applicant will be required to report on approved performance measures, client financial and demographic information for the City's Consolidated Annual Performance Evaluation Report (CAPER), and other required information as requested by the City to comply with the City's reporting requirements.